WHAT WE'RE DOING

 Leather sourced from tanneries that ensure responsible chemical, water and energy usage.

-Products that are made of bluesign® APPROVED fabrics and accessories and are produced in a resource-conserving way.
+These products are made of bluesign® APPROVED fabrics and accessories and are bluesign® certified products produced in a resource conserving way with a minimum impact on people and the environment.